gwynethhuynh/capsule-project/README.md

 ## MySQL Issues
 1. Client does not support authentication protocol requested by server; consider upgrading MySQL client
 - Source: https://stackoverflow.com/questions/50093144/mysql-8-0-client-does-not-support-authentication-protocol-requested-by-server
+- `async.parallel` is useful when you have multiple queries in a single get/post request where a query is dependent on another

 ### How to connect to Root
 1. How to fix command not found mysql